Gagniuc/Prototype-software-for-Photon-pixel-coupling/README.md

 # Prototype software for Photon-pixel coupling method

+Photon-pixel coupling is a novel method that allows a parallel sampling of an unlimited number of sensors.
+In the case shown here, 200 sensors are sampled in parallel at video rate frequency.
+This implementation is done in Visual Basic 6.0 (VB6).

 Please read:

 1) <i>Photon-pixel coupling: A method for parallel acquisition of electrical signals in scientific investigations:</i> https://www.sciencedirect.com/science/article/pii/S2215016119300901